att/rcloud/rcloud.packages/rcloud.jupyter/README.md

 ## Jupyter Installation

-RCloud integrates with a single Jupyter backend, depending on which Python version RCloud integrates with, run one of the following commands:
+RCloud integrates with a single Jupyter backend, depending on which Python version RCloud integrates with.

+Usually you should install Jupyter using your operating system's package manager; see [RCloud's INSTALL.md](../../doc/INSTALL.md) for typical commands for Ubuntu and RedHat.

+For a quick-and-dirty test installation you can do

-### Python 2
+#### Python 2

 ```{bash}
 sudo python -m pip install jupyter
 ```

-### Python 3
+#### Python 3

 ```{bash}
 sudo python3 -m pip3 install jupyter
 ```

+However, `sudo pip` is generally a bad idea.

 ### R Dependencies